-Please familiarise yourself with the Truro Farmers Market trading rules at the bottom of this page BEFORE applying.
+Please familiarise yourself with the Truro Farmers Market trading rules below BEFORE applying.
 Please note all applications will be considered at the next committee meeting.
 Meetings are held approximately every six weeks so there may be a short delay in responding to your application.

 These Rules apply to all traders at all Markets.

 Truro Farmers Association Markets are intended to be: a showcase for a wide range of good quality local products, well-presented and sold direct from the producers to the public; but avoiding duplication of too many of the same types of goods on sale.

 All produce sold must be acceptable to Truro Farmers Market criteria & ethos.